AliSoftware/Reusable/README.md

 # Type-safe XIB-based reusable views

-`Reusable` also allows you to create reusable custom views designed in Interface Builder to reuse them in other XIBs or by code, like creating custom UI widgets used in multiple places in your app.
+`Reusable` also allows you to create reusable custom views designed in Interface Builder to reuse them in other XIBs or Storyboards, or by code.
+This allows you to treat those views like custom UI widgets that can be used in multiple places in your app.

 ## 1. Declare your views to conform to `NibLoadable` or `NibOwnerLoadable`